 Factors Influencing Addiction in the LGBTQ Community

-The factors that influence LGBTQ substance abuse are many, and they can be overwhelming for those who experience them.
+The factors that influence LGBTQ substance misuse are many, and they can be overwhelming for those who experience them.
 Some of the factors that drive LGBTQ people toward addiction are:

 1. Minority Stigma

-Although progress has been made politically and socially to promote acceptance of the LGBTQ community, that progress has been slow to arrive and has not permeated the culture fully by any means.
-Anti-gay and anti-transgender prejudice can be seen in all corners of the nation, and every person in the community has likely experienced at least one incidence of prejudice in their lives — and this prejudice doesn’t have to be overt, although it often is.
+Although progress has been made politically and socially to promote acceptance of the LGBTQ community, progress has been slow to arrive.
+It has not permeated the culture thoroughly by any means.
+Anti-gay and anti-transgender prejudice can be seen in all corners of the nation.
+Every person in the community has likely experienced at least one incidence of discrimination in their lives — and this prejudice doesn’t have to be overt, although it often is.

 2. Employment and Housing Discrimination

-Lack of security in employment is a significant stressor for anyone, but LGBTQ people must cope with a base level of discrimination that most people simply don’t have to worry about.
-In 29 states, it is legal for an employer to deny employment, fire or discriminate against people due to their sexuality or gender identity.
+Lack of security in employment is a significant stressor for anyone.
+Still, LGBTQ people must cope with a base level of discrimination that most people don’t have to worry about.
+In 29 states, it is legal for an employer to deny employment, fire, or discriminate against people due to their sexuality or gender identity.
 The Center for American Progress reports that 43% of gay people and 90% of transgender people have experienced discrimination and harassment in their workplace.

 Along with employment discrimination, LGBTQ individuals often face difficulty getting safe, stable housing for themselves and any dependents they may have.
-As housing is a key element of maintaining employment, discrimination in this realm has a huge effect on well-being that may drive a person to cope through substance abuse.
+As housing is a critical element of maintaining employment, discrimination in this realm significantly affects well-being that may drive a person to cope with substance misuse.